Calycopteryx: Habitat and distribution

-They are closely associated with the Kerguelen cabbage, a plant which the individuals of the C. mosleyi are its main pollinators, and these flies are typically found in large numbers on the leaves of the Kerguelen cabbages across the islands of the Kerguelen archipelago and Heard Island.
-This cabbage is a main trophic resource for both adult and larvae of the C. mosleyi and many of the flies spent most of their lives on cabbages.
+They are closely associated with the Kerguelen cabbage, a plant which the individuals of C. mosleyi are its main pollinators, and these flies are typically found in large numbers on the leaves of the Kerguelen cabbages across the islands of the Kerguelen archipelago and Heard Island.
+This cabbage is a main trophic resource for both adult and larvae of C. mosleyi and many of the flies spent most of their lives on cabbages.
 Kerguelen cabbages are distributed from littoral margins to further inland and are usually found in non-saline areas.
-This in combination with the fact that adults of C. mosleyi are found at the axil of the leaves where rainwater is accumulated and salinity is null or low, brought the attention of scientists because it makes the C. mosleyi quite exceptional among the invertebrates of subantarctic region, most of which live in environments with high levels of salinity.
+This in combination with the fact that adults of C. mosleyi are found at the axil of the leaves where rainwater is accumulated and salinity is null or low, brought the attention of scientists because it makes C. mosleyi quite exceptional among the invertebrates of subantarctic region, most of which live in environments with high levels of salinity.
 However, newer studies reveal that there is a large number of C. mosleyi living in areas devoid of Kerguelen cabbages, like seaweed habitats consisting mostly of kelps of the Macrocystis pyrifera species that were washed ashore.
 They have also been found in other coastal locations, like penguin colonies, where they have a similar role as in the seaweed ecosystems, they decompose organic matter.